Christophe-Martini/gcd-project/README.md

         tidy<-group_by(tbl,activity,subjectid)
         tidydata<-summarise_each(tidy,funs(mean),3:68)

-The result from this step is the tidydata.txt included in this repo.
+The result from this step is given in the tidydata.txt file included in this repo.